NodyHub/blog/content/posts/container-breakouts-part2.md

 ## Intro

 This is the second post of my container breakout series.
-After the discussion how to escape from a system with access only to the root directory, we will now dive into the privileged container.
+After the discussion on how to escape from a system with access only to the root directory, we will now dive into the privileged container.
 The escalation itself is this time a bit more OpSec-safe then the previous, but still a bit noisy.
 The proposed techniques are now more container related, then the previous post.

 ## Privileged Container